-one of the most complex and powerful responses to the first Gulf War to be produced within the sphere of theatrical practice.
+“one of the most complex and powerful responses to the first Gulf War to be produced within the sphere of theatrical practice.”
+Gabriella Giannachi, Virtual Theatres

-The piece is influenced by Jean Baudrillard’s assertion that the Gulf War did not take place because it was in fact a virtual event.
-Whilst remaining deeply suspicious of this kind of theoretical position Blast Theory recognise that this idea touches upon a crucial shift in our perception and understanding of the world around us.
+Whilst deeply suspicious of the kind of theoretical position asserted by Baudrillard, Blast Theory recognise that this idea touches upon a crucial shift in our perception and understanding of the world around us.
 It asserts that the role of the media, advertising and of the entertainment industries in the presentation of events is casually misleading at best and perniciously deceptive at worst.
 As Paul Patton says in an essay about Baudrillard, “the sense in which Baudrillard speaks of events as virtual is related to the idea that real events lose their identity when they attain the velocity of real time information, or to employ another metaphor, when they become encrusted with the information which represents them.”

 In this sense, while televisual information claims to provide immediate access to real events, in fact what it does is produce informational events which stand in for the real, and which “inform” public opinion which in turn affects the course of subsequent events, both real and informational.
 As consumers of mass media, we never experience the bare material event but only the informational coating which renders it “sticky and unintelligible like the oil soaked sea bird”.

 This reference to the “oil soaked sea bird” as an icon that stands in for the reality of an oil spill (and which, in effect, distracts attention from and even masks entirely the real complexity and significance of the events surrounding an oil spill), gives a direct example of the ways in which these processes affect us every day.

 While these ideas form the backdrop to Desert Rain the piece is not intended to be a demonstration of this theory merely to accept its significance in informing our view of the relationship of the real to the virtual and especially in its assertion that the virtual has a daily presence in our lives.